shaqsauce/shaqsauce.github.io/exercises/week6.md

 2. Create an instance of `Canvas`, which takes in the `canvasElement` (from Step 1)
 3. Create an instance of `Shape`, which takes in the `Canvas` instance created in Step 2
-4. Create an instance of `GameOfLife`, which takes in the `Canvas` instance created in Step 2
+4. Create an instance of `GameOfLife`, which takes in no input parameters.
 5. Create an instance of `Controls`, which takes in the `Canvas` instance (Step 2), `Shape` instance (Step 3), and `GameOfLife` instance (Step 4)